AdamUllmann/StratoMaster/readme.md

 ---

+## Installation for VST3
+1. Download the plugin from the latest release (you want the .vst3 file).
+2. Move the downloaded .vst3 file to C:Program_Files/Common_files/VST3.
+3. Follow your DAW's instructions for adding and scanning new plugins.
+  - In FL Studio, you would go to options -> manage plugins -> "find installed plugins"
+4. Locate Stratomaster in your DAW's plugin list and add it to a mixer track.

+---

+## Installation for Standalone on Windows
+1. Download the plugin from the latest release (you want the .exe file).
+2. Run Stratomaster.exe
+3. You are done.
+It's as simple as that.

 ## Additional Notes

 - **Parameter Sync**: All parameters (EQ band freq/gain/Q, compressor thresholds, stereo width, etc.) are stored in a `ValueTreeState`, so they save/load with your session.